 E-ATX motherboards have a lot of PCI-Ex 16 slots, generally 4 or more than that and 8x DIMM slots for RAM.
-An E-ATX motherboard can support 3-4 Graphics cards in SLI or CrossfireX easily depending upon the capability of a graphics card to be used in multiple quantities.
+An E-ATX motherboard can support 3-4 Graphics cards in SLI or CrossfireX easily depending upon the capability of a graphics card.
 RAM capacity is very high in these motherboards which is generally 128GB in the case of modern motherboards.
 Most of these have inbuilt wifi, sound cards and onboard troubleshooting features and have very powerful VRM sections for stable overclocking.

 Components of a modern motherboard

-A motherboard has several components, each of which is dedicated to a different task.
+A motherboard has several components.
+These perform particular operations.
 Have a look at what these are and what they do:-

-A CPU socket is where a processor is installed.
-Currently, there are two major manufacturers of processors: Intel and AMD which produce processors that are installed on different sockets.
+The computer’s brain or the Processor goes in the CPU socket.
+There are two major processors manufacturers right now: Intel and AMD, each of which produces processors for different sockets.
 They are not interchangeable and their sockets are different from each other.

 A CPU socket comprises several hundred pins that get in direct contact with the processor chip or a socket may have several hundred pinholes as in the case of the latest AMD AM4 socket.
-Both Intel and AMD have released various sockets in the past decades that support a particular generation or generations of processors.
+Both Intel and AMD have released various sockets in the past decades that support a particular generation or generation of processors.